-The 2011 Toyota Wish has a ground clearance of 6.1 Inches when unmodified.
+The 2012 Toyota Wish has a ground clearance of 6.1 Inches when unmodified.
 This is considerably low especially when fully loaded and may not clear some speed bumps.
-When the car is shipped from Japan, it is necessary that the vehicle is modified to increase ground clearance.
+If the car is shipped from Japan, it is necessary that the it’s modified to increase ground clearance.
 Read our guidelines here on how to safely increase a vehicle’s ground clearance.

 Minor Service: At 5,000 km.
 Requires Air Cleaner, Oil Filter, and Engine Oil